KevinAst/feature-u/docs/detail.md

   autonomous way!
 Because of this, **feature-router** is a preferred routing solution for **feature-u**.

+  **Feature Routes** is the recommended solution for feature-based navigation.
+You can find more information in the
+  {{book.guide.featureRouter}} section.

   Please refer to the **{{book.ext.featureRouter}}** documentation for complete details.